 Some issues are revolving around the assessment and classification of risk.
 First, how to classify AI risks is discussed and proposed.
 The AI White Paper by the European Commission takes a binary approach, where, on one hand, high-risk AI should be under legally binding regulations and on the other hand, non-high-risk AI should not be subject to such regulations.
-In contrast, the Data Ethics Commission, which the German federal government set up and gave a one-year mandate, classified AI risks into five levels and proposed a general regulatory approach to each level.
-The consumer protection organization in Europe has criticized that such a binary approach as proposed in the AI White Paper would limit the scope of regulation and the regulation would not be effective.
+18 In contrast, the Data Ethics Commission, which the German federal government set up and gave a one-year mandate, classified AI risks into five levels and proposed a general regulatory approach to each level.
+19 The consumer protection organization in Europe has criticized that such a binary approach as proposed in the AI White Paper would limit the scope of regulation and the regulation would not be effective.

-Figure from the opinion of the University of Vienna, et al. cited in footnote 20
+Figure from the opinion of the University of Vienna, et al. cited in footnote 21

 Another perspective is classification by usage.
-The University of Vienna, the University of Freiburg, and the European Law Institute classify AI risks into (1) the physical dimension of risks such as death, injury and damage to property caused by unsafe products and activities and (2) the social dimension of risks such as discrimination, manipulation, exploitation, etc. and general loss of control caused by inappropriate decisions and the exercise of power based on AI and discuss how to regulate them.
-They propose that a new AI regulation is necessary to address the social dimension of risks, although the physical dimension of risks should be addressed by assessing the applicability of existing regulations, such as the Product Safety Directive, the
+21 The University of Vienna, the University of Freiburg, and the European Law Institute classify AI risks into (1) the physical dimension of risks such as death, injury and damage to property caused by unsafe products and activities and (2) the social dimension of risks such as discrimination, manipulation, exploitation, etc. and general loss of control caused by inappropriate decisions and the exercise of power based on AI and discuss how to regulate them.
+They propose that a new AI regulation is necessary to address

-Luxembourg, the Netherlands, Poland, Portugal, Spain and Sweden, "INNOVATIVE AND TRUSTWORHTY AI: TWO SIDES OF THE SAME COIN" (October 8, 2020). https://em.dk/media/13914/non-paper-innovative-and-trustworthy-ai-two-side-of-the-same-coin.pdf.
+Luxembourg, the Netherlands, Poland, Portugal, Spain and Sweden, "INNOVATIVE AND TRUSTWORTHY AI: TWO SIDES OF THE SAME COIN" (October 8, 2020). https://em.dk/media/13914/non-paper-innovative-andtrustworthy-ai-two-side-of-the-same-coin.pdf.